negrinho/sane_tikz/tutorial.md

 name2color = {"mygreen": (2, 129, 0)}
 ```

-Grouping all the graphical elements of the figure.
+Grouping all the visual elements of the figure.
 This is really powerful in general, e.g., you can compute the coordinates of the group by simply doing `stz.bbox([nodes, connections, bboxes, labels])`.
 ```
 e = [nodes, connections, bboxes, labels]
 ```

 Finally, compile to TikZ, i.e., generate the TikZ code.
-If any user-defined colors are needed for the figure, they need to be defined through a string to rgb tuple dictionary passed to the function (i.e., `name2color`).
+If any user-defined colors are needed for the figure, they need to be defined through a string to RGB tuple dictionary passed to the function (i.e., `name2color`).
 ```
 stz.draw_to_tikz_standalone(e, "tree.tex", name2color)
 ```

-Two recurring patterns we have observed above is the creation of auxiliary functions that take arguments corresponding to some parametrization of a visual element and then return the visual element in the right place (e.g., `dashed_bbox` and `connect`) and functions that take existing visual elements and place them in the right place (often as a function of some parametrization, e.g., `place`.
+Two recurring patterns we have observed above are the creation of auxiliary functions that take arguments corresponding to some parametrization of a visual element and then return the visual element in the right place (e.g., `dashed_bbox` and `connect`) and functions that take existing visual elements and place them in the right place (often as a function of some parametrization, e.g., `place`.
 These functions could be very well present in the main library `sane_tikz`.
 The main deciding factor in developing a function in a user file or in a library file is its expected widespread use.
-If we expect a function to be useful in a wide variety of figures, then we include it in the main library.
+If we expect a function to be useful for a wide variety of figures, then we include it in the main library.
-Otherwise, it is kept in the local file corresponding to the figure.
+Otherwise, it is kept in the local file for the figure.

 Additional examples are available in the [examples](https://github.com/negrinho/sane_tikz/tree/master/examples) folder.
-Inspecting some of the intermediate state of the figures should also give insight about what each function accomplishes, both in terms of creating new visual elements and of moving existing elements to the right place.
+Inspecting the intermediate states of the figures should also give insight about what each function accomplishes, both in terms of creating new visual elements and of moving existing elements to the right place.